D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 another IT technitian, who was responsible for creating and managing all resources within the tenant.

-The owner of teh development subscription within the tenant wants to block anyone from deleting ther `devtest-rg` an any of its resources,**without having to add any type of resource lock** **at subscriotion level**.
+The owner of the development subscription within the tenant wants to block anyone from deleting ther `devtest-rg` an any of its resources,**without having to add any type of resource lock** **at subscriotion level**.